open-sauced/app/README.md

 ## 🤝 Contributing

-_We can only take unsolicited contributions from OpenSauced Triage, Committers, and Maintainers **for now**.
-We suggest folks not on the team, to please open issues or take a look at the [Bugs](https://github.com/orgs/open-sauced/projects/6) or [Papercuts](https://github.com/open-sauced/insights/issues?q=is%3Aopen+is%3Aissue+milestone%3APapercuts).
-If you would like to find **good first issues**, please check out the companion project to this, [open-sauced/hot](https://github.com/open-sauced/hot/issues)._
+_We encourage contributors to open issues or take a look at the [Bugs](https://github.com/orgs/open-sauced/projects/6) or [Papercuts](https://github.com/open-sauced/insights/issues?q=is%3Aopen+is%3Aissue+milestone%3APapercuts).
+If you would like to find **good first issues**, please check out the companion project to this, [open-sauced/hot](https://github.com/open-sauced/hot/issues) or check out the `#good-first-issues` channel in our [Discord](https://discord.gg/opensauced)._

 We encourage you to contribute to OpenSauced!
-Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.
+Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to self-assign an issue and how to get started.

 We have a commit utility called [@open-sauced/conventional-commit](https://github.com/open-sauced/conventional-commit) that helps you write your commits in a way that is easy to understand and process by others.